 I altered the recipe a little bit by adding edamame beans as all of my family love these beans.
 The original recipe had things like finely chopped green beans but for preference I added edamame beans instead.

-So that’s this dish, hope you like it.
+So that’s Zha Jiang Noodles, hope you like them

 Dry noodles.
 No exact amount, just as much as you want to eat.